3 Legal Psychedelics

 Commonly reported subjective effects of smoked salvia include:

-Some explanation is needed regarding the strength of salvia leaves.
-Many early reports describe salvia as not very potent, compared to mushrooms.
-This is because salvia's concentration of salvinorin A is relatively small compared to the concentration of psilocybin in magic mushrooms.
-As mentioned earlier, however, weight for weight, salvinorin A is the most potent psychedelic in the natural world.
+To clarify the strength of salvia leaves, it is important to note that early reports may have suggested it was less potent than mushrooms because the concentration of salvinorin A is relatively small compared to psilocybin in magic mushrooms.
+However, it should be noted that weight for weight, salvinorin A is the most potent psychedelic in the natural world.

 At the time of writing, salvia is a legal psychedelic in most countries, though Italy and Australia, for example, have placed it on their strictest levels of substance control.
 In the United States, salvia is not controlled at the federal level, but some states have made it illegal.
 You should always consult federal and local laws when it comes to the use of psychoactive substances to avoid criminal penalties.

-Another psychedelic resource known to the Mazatec and other indigenous Mesoamerican peoples in Mexico, including the Mixtec and Zapotec, is morning glory (Ipomoea violacea) seeds.
-Yes, the pea-sized seeds of that charming, ubiquitous climbing plant with beautifully shaped blooms can occasion astonishing states of consciousness.
+Another psychedelic resource known to the Mazatec and other indigenous Mesoamerican peoples in Mexico, including the Mixtec and Zapotec, is morning glory seeds (Ipomoea violacea).

 Morning glory seeds contain the psychedelic compound lysergic acid amide (LSA), also known as ergine, an ergot alkaloid in the same chemical class (lysergamides) as LSD.
 A particularly psychoactive species of morning glory, Rivea corymbosa (Ololiuhqui), has been used in shamanic rituals by indigenous peoples of South and Central America for centuries.